 As a resident or fellow nearing the completion of your graduate medical education, you will confront a number of decisions that shape your career as a physician.
 One of those decisions is determining the type setting in which you want to practice.

 The AMA offers a number of tools and resources that can help you map your future as a physician, including offering insight on employment contracts and a list of positions from employers around the United States and beyond.
 The AMA also offers a toolkit for physicians new—or returning—to private practice.

 Choosing a practice setting ultimately will be based on your unique combination of needs and desires, but there are some things to know about different settings that may help influence your decision.

 Here’s a look at the pros and cons of each setting, as highlighted in the AMA’s “Practice options for physicians” resource.
 Learn the eight steps physicians take when deciding where to practice.

 There are two ways to take ownership of a solo practice: Establish a new practice from scratch or purchase an existing one.
-If you start your own practice, there are a number of considerations that should factor in to your decision, such as geographical location and confidence in your ability to build a capable staff and grow a base of patients.
+If you start your own practice, there are a number of considerations that should factor into your decision, such as geographical location and confidence in your ability to build a capable staff and grow a base of patients.

 Pros: Gives you the utmost control and autonomy, and you can take advantage of your strong business sense to successfully manage the practice.